-After the launch in March 2015, a Twitter-acquired live-streaming app Periscope has instantly gained a crazy popularity among Twitter users, crushing its major competitor, Meerkat, and reaching 10-million accounts mark over the course of 4 months.
-No wonder that now many want to follow their success.
+After its launch in March 2015, a Twitter-acquired live-streaming app Periscope instantly gained crazy popularity among Twitter users, crushing its major competitor, Meerkat, and reaching the 10-million accounts mark over the course of 4 months.
+No wonder now many want to follow their success.
 We can tell you how to make an app like Periscope, and how much it will cost.

 Read our article to find out all the details.

 - The million-dollar idea